wave0915/-stock-analysis-/README.md

 ![2018](resources/VBA_Challenge_2018.png)

 ### - Orginal script vs. Refactored script in execution times
-To compare the execution times, we pull up the charts below.
+To compare the execution times, we pull up the pictures below.
 The original script of 2017 took 0.320 seconds and refactored script of 2017 took 0.096seconds to execute the process.

 - Original in 2017
 ![2017_org](resources/Original_2017.png)